top of page

 Foundations of Literature & Composition

-Serving as the foundation for a college prep English track, this course will ground ninth and tenth-grade students in the fundamentals of literature and academic writing.
-Key concepts of plot, characterization, setting and theme are emphasized.
-Students will grow in their ability to read, think and write about literature analytically.
-They will fill up their toolbox for the task of analysis by learning literary term and devices, by practicing the skill of asking what, why and how questions of the text and by discussing, debating and defending their discoveries with classmates.
-Writing assignments are focused on incrementally developing the skills necessary to write outstanding analytical essays.
+As the foundation for a college prep English track, this course will ground ninth and tenth-grade students in literature and academic writing fundamentals.
+Students will grow in their ability to read, think, and write about literature analytically.
+They will fill up their toolbox for the task of analysis by learning literary terms and devices, practicing the skill of asking what, why, and how questions of the text, and discussing, debating, and defending their discoveries with classmates.
+We will emphasize the essential concepts of plot, characterization, setting, and theme.
+Assignments will focus on incrementally developing the skills necessary to write outstanding analytical essays.
+Max of 14 students.

 REQUIREMENTS